CamPlume1/generate_take_home/README.md

 - Implement "combination" strategies, combining different interpretations of encrypt, repeat, and reverse.
   - This would require a design change to function objects being passed as arguments to a generic BlockNode object, to avoid n Choose 3 classes being created.
   - I should have started with this design, as it would have allowed me greater flexibility in the number of strategies I was able to test.
+- I have a lot of cleanup work to do, extracting duplicate code and fixing other style issues